What are your chances of acceptance?

 What to Expect in a Virtual Interview

-Besides the obvious difference of not meeting face-to-face, what to expect in a virtual interview is not all that different from a physical one.
+Besides the obvious difference of not meeting face-to-face, virtual interviews are not all that different from in-person ones.
 Applicants should have a resume, transcript, and test scores available in a shareable format in the event they’re asked for them.
 Similarly, applicants should be prepared to answer a wide variety of questions about themselves—topics can include everything from questions about high school classes and extracurricular activities to future aspirations.

-Much like an in-person interview, expect to sit in a quiet space and to have a focused conversation for 30 minutes to an hour.
-The conversation is somewhere between formal and informal, where applicants will have a place to let their personality shine and display their maturity.
+Much like an in-person interview, expect to sit in a quiet space and have a focused conversation for anywhere from 30 minutes to an hour.
+The conversation is in-between formal and informal, where applicants will have a place to let their personalities shine and display their maturity.
 As always, stay professional and avoid talking about controversial topics, speaking in slang, and using harsh language.

 How to Prepare for a Virtual Interview